jhumelsine/jhumelsine.github.io/_posts/2025-06-10-contracts.md

 Here are some elements of a good contract:
 * It is designed from the user’s point of view to support their intent.
 * Its elements form a cohesive whole.
 Add something, and it’s out of place.
 Remove something, and the remaining elements fall apart.
-* It observes the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
-The elements of the contract should behave in a way that most users will expect it to behave.
-That is, its behaviors will not astonish or surprise users.
+* It observes the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), a principle stating that software should behave in a way users intuitively expect.
+That is, no surprises or astonishment when its actual behavior is understood.
 * It prefers Value Objects over Primitives:
     * [Primitive Obsession](https://sourcemaking.com/refactoring/smells/primitive-obsession)
     * [Value Object](https://en.wikipedia.org/wiki/Value_object)

 <img src="https://imgs.xkcd.com/comics/workflow_2x.png" alt="Heating Spacebar xkcd Comic" title="Image Source: https://xkcd.com/1172/" width = "35%" align="right" style="padding: 35px;">

 Keep contracts lean.
 Less is more.
 You can always add more later without breaking existing users.
 But once you remove something or change its behavior, then this will affect existing users.
 Sometimes we may want to deprecate parts of contracts but do this cautiously.
 Once a contract is in general use, you can’t remove elements or change behaviors.
-[Hyrum’s Law](https://www.hyrumslaw.com/) predicts that with enough API users, all observable behaviors of your system will become a dependency for somebody regardless of your intent.
+[Hyrum’s Law](https://www.hyrumslaw.com/) predicts that with enough API users, all observable behaviors of your system will become a dependency for somebody regardless of the developer’s intent.

 Contracts may need versions to support updates or changes.
 This is common with RESTful APIs.

 # Behavior-Driven/Test-Driven Development
 How do we know that our contracts meet our users’ needs?
-We become the first users of our contracts using [BDD](https://jhumelsine.github.io/2024/08/08/bdd.html) and [TDD](https://jhumelsine.github.io/2024/07/15/tdd.html) techniques.
+Using [BDD](https://jhumelsine.github.io/2024/08/08/bdd.html) and [TDD](https://jhumelsine.github.io/2024/07/15/tdd.html) techniques, we act as the first users of our contracts.

 We want our contracts to make sense to our users.
 BDD and TDD techniques allow us to specify contract expectations and obligations in a confirmable executable form.
 If it’s difficult for you to write tests interacting with your contract, then it will be more difficult for your users.
 Adjust the contract so that it is easier for your tests and for your users.